 If you are going to have surgery, tell the surgeon or anaesthetist that you are taking this medicine.
 It may affect other medicines used during surgery.

 If you become pregnant while taking this medicine, tell your doctor immediately.

 If you are about to have any blood tests, tell your doctor that you are taking this medicine.
 It may interfere with the results of some tests.

 Keep all of your doctor's appointments so that your progress can be checked.
-Your doctor may do some tests (blood test, clotting test) from time to time to make sure the medicine is working and to prevent unwanted side effects.
+Your doctor may do some tests (blood test, clotting test, echocardiogram of the heart) from time to time to make sure the medicine is working and to prevent unwanted side effects.

 Things you must not do

 Do not take PLETAL to treat any other complaints unless your doctor tells you to.